Lance Armstrong: Tour de France titles taken away and suspended for life

 Lance Armstrong will not pedal again in an official competition and will be dispossessed of all his titles since August of 1998, including his seven Tours of France.
 This was announced by the US anti-doping agency after the Texan cyclist announced that he would not exercise his right to appeal the charges that have been charged since mid-June.

-Armstrong had tried unsuccessfully to challenge the agency's decision in ordinary court and now had the option of invoking arbitration by an independent commission.
-But the cyclist assured this Thursday that he preferred not to go ahead with the process because he was tired of fighting.
+Armstrong had tried unsuccessfully to appeal the agency's decision to an ordinary court and now he had the option to invoke the arbitration of an independent commission.
+But the cyclist said Thursday that he preferred not to continue with the process because he had tired of fighting.
 "There comes a time in a man's life when one says that it's all right"Armstrong said in a statement released from his home in Austin. .

 “I have been enduring these accusations that I cheated and raced ahead when I won all seven of my Tours since 1999 and the toll this has taken on my family and my foundation work is now leading me to where I am today – to end this nonsense. ”, explains the Texan cyclist, who describes the investigation as “an unconstitutional witch hunt” and continues defending his innocence.

-Refusing to appeal will lead to Armstrong's lifetime ban and is the first step in stripping him of his seven Tours.
-Hereinafter The leaders of the International Cycling Union must speak up, which until now had supported the Texan cyclist in his decision to challenge the anti-doping agency, and the organizers of the French race, who have had a very turbulent relationship with the cyclist during these years.
+The waiver of recourse will lead to Armstrong's lifetime suspension and is the first step to dispossess him of his seven Tours.
+Hereinafter The leaders of the International Cycling Union must speak up, which until now had supported the Texan cyclist in his decision to challenge the anti-doping agency, and the organizers of the French race, who have maintained a very turbulent relationship with the cyclist during these years.

-But the global anti-doping code is unequivocal: Armstrong should be removed his seven Tours, bronze for the Sydney Olympics y all other titles which he has won since August 1998.
-He should also be banned from competition forever.
-A prohibition that includes any official responsibility as a coach or representative in any Olympic sport.
+But the global anti-doping code is unequivocal: Armstrong should be removed his seven Tours, bronze for the Sydney Olympics y all other titles which he won since August of 1998.
+He should also be removed forever from the competition.
+A ban that includes any official responsibility as a coach or representative in any Olympic sport.

 "It is a sad day for those of us who love sports and athletes," said the head of the agency, Travis Tygart, on Thursday.
 "This is an example of a triumph at any price and it shows that whoever cheats to win is never successful”.